 - CW-X Stabilyx compression tights: I like the extra IT Band and knee support

-- Camelbak Hydration vest: I love that I can carry things like my phone for fun photos, leaving my hands free and preventing a change in form from carrying a water bottle.
+- Camelbak Hydration vest: I love that I can carry things like my phone for fun photos, leaving my hands free and preventing a change in running form from carrying a water bottle.

 - Bodyglide: Usually just on my things, but for long runs it’s feet, arms, everything!

 - Quality socks: I wrote a whole post on different options, but it’s MUST.

 What to take on a long run?